 Running the Analysis Services Deployment Wizard

-From the command prompt When run at the command prompt, the Analysis Services Deployment Wizard generates a deployment script based upon the switches that you use to run the wizard.
+**From the command prompt **When run at the command prompt, the Analysis Services Deployment Wizard generates an XML for Analysis (XMLA) deployment script based upon the switches that you use to run the wizard.
 The wizard may any one of the following: prompt you for user input and modify input files based on that input; run a silent, unattended deployment using the input files as is; or create a deployment script that you can use later.

 Running the Analysis Services Deployment Wizard Interactively

 When you run interactively, the Analysis Services Deployment Wizard reads the values from the input files and presents this information to you.
 You can modify these input values—such as deployment destination, configuration settings, deployment options, and connection string passwords—or leave them as is.
 If you change any input values, the wizard uses these changes when generating the XMLA deployment script.
 However, the wizard does not make any changes to the values in the input file.

 If you want to have the Analysis Services Deployment Wizard modify the input values, run the wizard at the command prompt and set the wizard to run in answer file mode.

 After you review the input values and make any wanted changes, the wizard generates the XMLA deployment script.
 You can run this deployment script immediately on the destination server or save the script for later use.

 To run the Analysis Services Deployment Wizard interactively

 Click Start, point to All Programs, point to Microsoft SQL Server, point to Analysis Services, and then click Deployment Wizard.

 In the Projects folder of the Analysis Services project, double-click the <project name>.asdatabase file.